anusii/podnotes/README.md

 flutter run -d chrome
 ```

-When you have completed the setup of your platform, you are ready for the [Getting Started](exercises/1_GettingStarted.md) section.
+When you have completed the setup of your platform, you are ready for the [Getting Started](exercises/README.md) exercises where you can create a POD, make and share notes.

 ### Extra setup for MacOS